Piddington, Northamptonshire

-Piddington is a village in the south of the English shire county of Northamptonshire (known as Northants) and just north of Buckinghamshire.
+Piddington is a village and former civil parish, now in the parish of Hackleton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+It is in the south of Northamptonshire, just north of Buckinghamshire.
 It is 6 mi south of Northampton town centre, in a cul-de-sac off the main road at the War Memorial in the village of Hackleton, and about 1 mi south-west of there.
 It has a geographic size of 1693 acre and an average height of 300 ft, rising steadily to 400 ft in Salcey Forest.

-Demographics

-It is part of Hackleton (where the actual population is included) parish, which in total has a population of 1,568, according to the 2001 census, and contains 606 dwellings.
+In 1931 the parish had a population of 342.

 Governance

+On 1 April 1935 the parish was abolished and merged with Hackleton.
 The village is part of Hackleton parish council, which also covers the nearby villages of Preston Deanery and Horton.